The Fort Saskatchewan Furniture Bank just celebrated its first birthday.

 “Last year when we started, we thought maybe we’d be helping a dozen families.
 We had no idea how great the need was,” said Kathy Stevenson, furniture bank co-founder.

 They have done everything from providing beds and bedding to supplying a complete two bedroom apartment.

 It was a year of growth, gaining more than 30 volunteers and additional storage space.
-They now have partnered with Royal Storage in Fort Saskatchewan and have a drop-off box there for people to donate small items such as utensils.
+They now have partnered with Real Storage in Fort Saskatchewan and have a drop-off box there for people to donate small items such as utensils.